-6 Project Name RECOVERY CENTER - RECOVERY PARK OUTDOOR EQUIPMENT
+Estimate the number and type of families that will benefit from the proposed activities An estimated 200 homeless persons will benefit from this activity.
+Location Description Citywide - various North Little Rock locations to be determined.
+Planned Activities Provision of assistance bags containing clothing, food and hygiene items for homeless persons through Point in Time Count program.
+8 Project Name Administration - CDBG Target Area CITYWIDE Goals Supported Administration Needs Addressed Administration Funding CDBG: \$127,430 Description Administration and planning of CDBG program.
+Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Citywide : Planned Activities Administration and planning of CDBG program.
+9 Project Name HOME Community Housing Development Organization (CHDO) Program Target Area CITYWIDE Goals Supported Affordable Housing - Rehabilitation / Development Needs Addressed Affordable Housing - Rehabilitation / Development Funding CDBG: \$253,070.10 Description Development of new owner occupied housing through Community Development Housing Organization (CHDO).
+Target Date 12/31/2020

+Estimate the number and type of families that will benefit from the proposed activities An estimated two families will benefit from the proposed activity with two units of homeowner new housing added.

+Location Description Address to be determined.

+Planned Activities Development of new owner occupied housing through Community Development Housing Organization (CHDO).

+10 Project Name HOME Administration

 Target Area CITYWIDE

-Goals Supported Public Services

-Needs Addressed Public Services

-Funding CDBG: \$5,000

-Description Provision of outdoor exercise equipment for use by clients of Recovery Center's substance abuse treatment services.

-Target Date 12/31/2018

-Estimate the number and type of families that will benefit from the proposed activities An estimated 400 low income and/or homeless persons will benefit from this activity.

-Location Description Services are provided at Recovery Center, River Road, North Little Rock, AR 72114

-Planned Activities Provision of outdoor exercise equipment for use by clients of Recovery Center's substance abuse treatment services.

-7 Project Name ADMINISTRATION - CDBG

-Target Area CITYWIDE

-Goals Supported Public Improvements - Infrastructure / Facilities Public Services Administration
+Goals Supported Administration

 Needs Addressed Administration

-Funding CDBG: \$108,088
+Funding HOME: \$28,118.90

-Description Administration and planning of CDBG program
+Description Administration and planning of HOME Program.

-Target Date
+Target Date 12/31/2020

 Estimate the number and type of families that will benefit from the proposed activities N/A

-Location Description CITYWIDE
+Location Description Citywide

-Planned Activities Administration and planning of CDBG program
+Planned Activities Administration and planning of HOME Program.

-8 Project Name HOME COMMUNITY HOUSING DEVELOPMENT ORGANIZATION (CHDO) PROGRAM

-Target Area CITYWIDE

-Goals Supported Affordable Housing - Rehabilitation / Development

-Needs Addressed Affordable Housing - Rehabilitation / Development Funding HOME: \$172,113 Description Development of new owner occupied housing through Community Housing Development Organization (CHDO) Target Date 12/31/2018 Estimate the number and type of families that will benefit from the proposed activities An estimated 1 family will benefit from the proposed activities with 1 unit of homeowner new housing added.
-Location Description Address to be determined.
-Planned Activities Housing development of new owner-occupied affordable housing, including housing delivery and administration.
-9 Project Name HOME ADMINISTRATION Target Area CITYWIDE Goals Supported Affordable Housing - Rehabilitation / Development Administration Needs Addressed Affordable Housing - Rehabilitation / Development Administration Funding HOME: \$19,123 Description Administration and planning of HOME program Target Date 12/31/2018 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description CITYWIDE Planned Activities Administration and planning of HOME program